BnASoft/keymetrics-api/README.md

 # Keymetrics API Wrapper

-This module allows you implement a fully customizable Keymetrics client, recieving live data from the Keymetrics API.
+This module lets you implement a fully customizable Keymetrics client, receiving live data from the Keymetrics API.

 You will need to retrieve your Keymetrics user token to use it.